-You can obtain additional information on the water system as well as learn of opportunities for public participation regarding water related issues at VBM Board of Trustees Meetings and on our web site, www.briarcliffmanor.org.
+You can obtain additional information on the water system as well as learn of opportunities for public participation regarding water related issues at VBM Board of Trustees Meetings.
+The date and time of Board of Trustees Meetings is posted on our web site, www.briarcliffmanor.org.
 If you have any questions about this report or concerning your drinking water, please contact the Department of Public Works (DPW) at 941-9105.